amsul/pickadate.js/README.md

 - `major`: breaks backward compatibility (resets the `minor` and `patch`)
 - `minor`: new additions with backward compatibility (resets the `patch`)
 - `patch`: bug fixes and misc changes

+If a version bump is due, make sure to update the version with a project-wide search and replace.